-Other than the claims with provisions recognised in other liabilities, the Group is currently being served a number of claims related to the normal commercial activities.
-It is not probable that a significant liability would arise from these claims.
+Other than the claims with provisions recognised in other liabilities, the Group is currently involved in a few claims related to its normal commercial activities.
+It is not probable that a significant liability would arise from these claims for the year ended 31 December 2022 and 2021.

-34 CAPITAL COMMITMENTS
+35 CAPITAL COMMITMENTS